-Packing a bunch of flavor into a small bite sized pie, you get all the buttery, sugary, nutty deliciousness… and then you get to have a few more!
+With Mini Pecan Pies, you can pack a bunch of flavor into a small bite-sized pie, you get all the buttery, sugary, nutty deliciousness… and then you get to have a few more!

-They were great to have hanging about over the Thanksgiving weekend.
-People dropped by, I made coffee and had these little yummies to serve alongside.
-I looked like the hostess with the mostest.
-And I like that.
+They are great to have hanging about over the Thanksgiving weekend.
+People drop by, you make coffee and have these little yummies to serve alongside.
+Look like the hostess with the mostest!
 They’re going to be permanent fixtures on my holiday table (and… um… other times of the year too!)

 What do you like to make for when company drops by during holidays?

-Want more mini treats?
+Want more dessert recipes?
 Of course you do!

 - Preheat the oven to 350 degrees.
 Grease your muffin tin.

 Roll out the pie crusts and cut with a circle cookie cutter, about 3 inches in diameter.